The Princess Bride (film): Plot

 A grandfather reads a novel to his sick grandson, who initially dismisses the story.

-The tale is about Buttercup, a young woman living on a farm in the fictional kingdom of Florin.
-Whenever she tells farmhand Westley to do something, he always complies, saying, "As you wish", (which is his way of saying that he loves her).
-The two fall in love, and Westley leaves to seek his fortune overseas so they can marry.
-When his ship is attacked by the Dread Pirate Roberts, Westley is presumed dead.
+The book is about Buttercup, a young woman living on a farm in the fictional kingdom of Florin.
+Whenever she tells farmhand Westley to do something, he always complies, saying, "As you wish", as his way of telling her he loved her.
+The two fall in love, and Westley leaves to seek his fortune overseas so they can marry; however, Westley is presumed dead after his ship is attacked by the Dread Pirate Roberts.

 Five years later, Buttercup is forcibly betrothed to Florin's Prince Humperdinck.
-Before the wedding, she is kidnapped by three outlaws: a small Sicilian man named Vizzini, a giant from Greenland named Fezzik, and a Spanish fencing master named Inigo Montoya, who seeks revenge against a six-fingered man who murdered his father.
-A masked man in black pursues them, as does Prince Humperdinck and his soldiers.
+Before the wedding, she is kidnapped by crafty Sicilian criminal Vizzini and his henchmen: Fezzik, a giant, and Inigo Montoya, a Spanish fencing master obsessed with revenge against the six-fingered man who murdered his father.
+A masked man in black pursues them, as do Humperdinck and his soldiers.

-The man in black confronts the outlaws atop the Cliffs of Insanity.
-He defeats Inigo in a fencing duel and knocks him out, chokes Fezzik into unconsciousness, and tricks Vizzini into drinking a deadly poison.
-He forcibly flees with Buttercup.
-Buttercup correctly guesses he is the Dread Pirate Roberts, berates him for killing Westley, and shoves him into a gorge.
+Atop the Cliffs of Insanity, the man in black defeats Inigo in a sword duel and knocks him out, chokes Fezzik into unconsciousness, and kills Vizzini by tricking him into drinking a deadly poison.
+He takes Buttercup and flees ahead of Humperdinck's party.
+She correctly guesses he is the Dread Pirate Roberts, rebukes him for killing Westley, and shoves him down a steep hill.
 While tumbling down, he shouts, "As you wish!"
-Realizing it is Westley, she throws herself into the gorge after him, and they are reunited.
+Realizing the man is Westley, Buttercup tumbles after him, and they are reunited.

-As they make their way through the dangerous Fire Swamp to avoid Humperdinck and his men, Westley explains how "Dread Pirate Roberts" is an inherited title that he assumed when the previous Roberts wished to retire.
-Having found Buttercup, Westley intends to surrender the title to another.
+While making their way through the Fire Swamp to avoid Humperdinck and his soldiers, Westley explains that "Dread Pirate Roberts" is a transferable title that he assumed when the previous Roberts retired.
+Having found Buttercup, Westley intends to retire himself and pass on the title to someone else.
 Humperdinck captures the pair after they emerge from the Fire Swamp.
-Buttercup agrees to return with Humperdinck after he promises to release Westley.
-Humperdinck secretly orders his sadistic vizier, Count Rugen, to take Westley to his torture chamber, the Pit of Despair.
-Before being knocked out, Westley notices that Rugen has six fingers on his right hand.
+Buttercup agrees to return with Humperdinck after he promises to release Westley; however, he secretly orders Count Rugen to take Westley to his torture chamber, the Pit of Despair.
+After Westley notices that Rugen has six fingers on his right hand, Rugen knocks him out.